 What is Diatomaceous Earth?

-Diatomaceous Earth is a soft powder formed from the fossilized remains of diatoms (a type of hard shelled algae).
+Diatomaceous Earth (or DE for short) is a fine powder formed from the fossilized remains of diatoms (a type of hard shelled algae).

 It is unique in a couple of ways:

-- It has a very high silica content (which is used to build hair, skin and nails)
+- Silica Content: These fossilized diatoms have a very high silica content (which is used to build hair, skin and nails)

-- Hard as Nails… or Diamonds: It is very hard (hardness of 7 on the scale where diamonds are a 9) and looks like a tiny tube with holes in it when viewed through a microscope
+- Hard as Nails… or Diamonds: It is very hard (only two points lower than diamonds on the hardness scale).
+It looks like a tiny tube with holes in it when viewed through a microscope.

-The FDA classifies Diatomaceous Earth (food grade) as “Generally Recognized As Safe” and it is commonly used in things like toothpaste, as an anti-caking aid, for clarifying beer or wine, or to eliminate pests naturally.
+The FDA classifies Diatomaceous Earth (food grade) as “Generally Recognized As Safe.”
+DE is commonly used in things like toothpaste, as an anti-caking aid, for clarifying beer or wine, and to eliminate pests naturally.
 In fact, you’ve likely consumed products that contain traces of DE without even knowing it!

-The strong negative charge of diatomaceous earth means that it naturally attaches to and removes from the body things like: chemicals, viruses, bacteria, heavy metals and even radiation.
+The strong negative charge of diatomaceous earth means that it naturally attaches to and removes positively charged substances.
 It’s sharp/strong structure allows it to puncture the exoskeleton of insects on a microscopic level, causing them to dehydrate and die (while humans and animals are left completely unharmed).

 Diatomaceous earth (DE) is recognized as safe for human and animal use, and food grade DE is considered safe for human consumption, even during pregnancy and nursing.